 In this post I take a bit of a dive into Shane’s world to see what his project means for Stellaris modding.
-Make sure to check out his Patreon page; a quick introduction to the project, in his words:
+A quick introduction to the project, in his words:

 From the human perspective, [The Outer Rim] was the frontier, where the trailing edge of Terran colonisation began to butt up against strange empires, and exotic cultures.

 I’ve been pursuing [this] on and off in various forms for the better part of 30 years.
 Over the years, I’ve developed a huge love for biology and nature, working on a lot of my observations and meandering “what-ifs” into my work.

 Edit: Shane is unfortunately discontinuing his pursuit of support through Patreon having found it didn’t fit his needs.
 His Patreon page remains present for now (last checked 30th October 2017) but isn’t being updated.